MichaIng/DietPi-Docs/docs/software/social.md

     - Click New Server
     - Select Standalone
     - Enter the IP address of your DietPi device, and, the username and password you applied in step 1.

+## Synapse

+Synapse is a server, written in Python, for communication using the Matrix protocol.

+=== "Client"

+    For communicating with Synapse, you can use [Element](https://element.io/), however any client that supports the Matrix protocol should work.

+=== "Federation"

+    Synapse is by default set up to be a private server, with no connection to any other servers.
+To connect to other servers (federate), see https://github.com/matrix-org/synapse/blob/develop/docs/federate.md.
+Note that frp does not currently work with Synapse.

 [Return to the **Optimised Software list**](../../software/)